-No matter how good your product or service, not every review will be positive.
+No matter how good your product or service is, not every review will be positive.
 We take a look at how to respond to negative reviews – and how not to.

 Businesses have always relied on their reputation to promote and bolster their offerings.
 The history of trademark law stems directly from the need for businesses to assert and protect their reputation.

 Reviews provide a vital tool for both businesses and consumers.
-This functionality isn’t limited to reputation but includes a feedback loop to see how a business reacts to challenge.
+This functionality isn’t limited to reputation but includes a feedback loop to see how a business reacts to challenges.

 How to Respond to Negative Reviews Dos